 High pay levels (51%), the freedom to manage one’s own tax and financial affairs (40%) and flexibility are also some of the biggest drawcards for contractors right now.

 How long should contracts run for?

 The majority of employers and contractors agree that the most common length of contract is between nine months and a year, reflecting the recognition of a ‘bedding down period’ to complete the project, particularly for technical or complex contracts.
-Overall, contractors are typically more adverse to short term deals, with only 2% preferring contracts between one and three months.
+Overall, contractors are typically more averse to short term deals, with only 2% preferring contracts between one and three months.
 47% of employers also say contractors are a useful and cost effective method to bridge shortages in headcount or skills gaps.

 Results also show a trend for contracts to last longer depending on the size of the organisation, with 70% of companies with over 50,000 employees preferring contracts of six months or more and 53% of SMEs preferring 3-6 month contracts.

 More than 80% of employers and contractors are in agreement that their preferred hiring channel is a recruitment consultancy.
 Whilst a near consensus exists among employers and contractors that two interviews are best, 38% feel one is enough and only around one in ten expect three interviews or more.